Heriotts Court (1-30) Droitwich (Anchor Hanover)

 Hourly Rate of Pay (£)

-You will be the face of Anchor for our retirement development, Ireland Crescent in Cookridge, Leeds.
-You will provide 22 hours service over a 5 days period, whilst also providing a visiting service at the nearby Magdalene Close scheme for a further 4 hours.
-This is a residential position, and a flat will be provided onsite at Ireland Crescent.
+You will be the face of Anchor for our Independent retirement estate, Heriott's Court, Droitwich.
+You will provide 26 hours service over a 5 days period covering all of the estate.
+This is a residential position, with a flat provided, with subsidised rent, onsite at Heriotts Court

 - Provide a flexible and local housing management and support service to meet the needs of customers living at the scheme